TimS26/Cave-Escape-Algorithm/README.md

-# 🪨 Mine Path Finder
+# 🪨 Cave Escape Algorithm

 **Mine Path Finder** is a console-based C++ application that finds the shortest path from the starting position to the exit on a mine map using the **Breadth-First Search (BFS)** algorithm.